GIVE

 Photo: Paul Jeffrey/Christian Aid

-Disciples congregations are invited to join the Circle of Compassion, an initiative designed to strengthen the work and witness of Week of Compassion for generations to come.
+Disciples congregations who join the Circle of Compassion strengthen the work and witness of Week of Compassion for generations to come.

 Why join the Circle?